sachiniyer/cheap_portable_k3s/README.md

 #### Thinkpads

 The cheapest way to get cores is to buy used thinkpads (to which I am preferential anyway).
-The two secondary nodes are thinkpad T410s.
+The two secondary nodes are a thinkpad T410 and a thinkpad T420.
 These thinkpads have been semi-reliable for the last year during the formation of this cluster.
 You can also look into removing the Intel ME as well as installing coreboot if you have a computer that is old enough (the T410s are).
 The computer will also boot if you short two of the pins in the eDP ribbon connector (which means you can remove the display).

 #### Fanless Computer from China

 The master node is a cheap fanless computer.
 I decided to go with a new fanless computer for the master node to increase reliability a bit more.
-It is also because there were no T410s on new york craigslist when I was expanding to my last node
+It is also because there were no T410s on new york craigslist when I was expanding to my last node. **Don't buy the AWOW Mini PC - AK41.
+It is super unreliable and sucks**.

 #### Why no raspberry pi